Follow our tried and tested top tips for camping with kids to ensure you have a memorable time for all the right reasons.

-The most important feature to look for when buying a tent is the HH or 'hydrostatic head measurement'.
+The essential feature to look for when buying a tent is the HH or 'hydrostatic head measurement'.
 Don’t be tempted to buy a cheap tent with a low HH when camping with children.
-You can find out more about the HH in our Best Family Tents for 2020.
+You can find out more about the HH in our Best Family Tents.

 Look out for family tents with separate and darkened bedroom areas since these do help children to sleep later in the mornings, which could mean an extra hour or two of sleep for you!

 Family Travel Fun

 If you’re going to be travelling some distance by car or train to get to your campsite then you will need to plan entertainment for the journey to keep your children from getting bored and irritable – or worse – travel sick!

 A family singalong can be a lot of fun and an in-car DVD player is also a great option.
 Audiobooks are another useful way to keep younger children entertained, either with personal headphones or played through the car stereo.
 Sometimes it’s nice to share the experience so a family-friendly audiobook that’s entertaining for everyone can be ideal.
 Headphones are advisable if you’re travelling by train.

 Food and Drink